Introducing pandas

 Answering questions using data

 Let’s look at some of the cleaned spreadsheets we downloaded during Setup to complete this challenge.
-We’ll need the following two files:
+Over the course of this lesson, we’ll be working with the following three files:

 Open each of these csv files and explore them.
 What information is contained in each file?
 Specifically, if we had the following research questions: